ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/context-menu/index.md

 The example below is identical to the previous example except it sets the popup parent to the document body.

-<grid-example title='Small Grid Solution' name='popup-parent-solution' type='generated' options='{ "enterprise": true, "exampleHeight": 400, "modules": ["clientside", "menu", "excel", "clipboard"] }'></grid-example>
+<grid-example title='Small Grid Solution' name='popup-parent-solution' type='generated' options='{ "enterprise": true, "modules": ["clientside", "menu", "excel", "clipboard"], "exampleHeight": 400 }'></grid-example>